ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 You can and sometimes must run a Ceedling test suite in an emulator or on target, and Ceedling allows you to do this through tool definitions documented here.
-Generally, you'll likely want to rely on the default definitions.
+Generally, you’ll likely want to rely on the default definitions.

 [sweet-suite]: #all-your-sweet-sweet-test-suite-options